Above: Sen. Ernst questions Secretary Mattis

 Because 5.56 vs. 7.62 ballistics debate has been so heavily covered by a multitude of researchers and internet commandos, we will focus on the realities of what a switch to the 7.62 round as the infantry rifleman’s round might look like in terms of weapons platform and performance, weight, and effect on physical performance.
 For the sake of comparison, we’ve chosen to focus on the M4, the MK 17 “SCAR Heavy” , and the AK-15.

 (Interested in getting nerdy on ballistic comparisons?
-See “sources” below the article for several articles which cover the subject.)
+See “sources” below the article for several articles that cover the subject.)

 Weapon System Comparison